PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     1. Install the Prefect-Github library with `pip install -U prefect-github`
     1. Register the blocks in that library to make them available on the server with `prefect block register -m prefect_github`.
-    1. Create a GitHub Credentials block via code or the Prefect UI and reference it as shown above.
+    1. Create a GitHub Credentials block via code or the Prefect UI and reference it as shown:

     ```yaml